knutsonchris/forehead/README.md

 was written as fast as possible so that we wouldn't have to pay for an already existing app

+just about every widget size was designed for a 6.5" iphone, will likely look strange on different screen sizes

 sounds were provided for free from [zapsplat](https://www.zapsplat.com/)